 - 1. The applicant has been in an official anaesthesiology training programme for a minimum of 2 years before applying for the examination. - 2.
 The applicant must have attended a minimum of 1 ESRA workshop or CME / CDP-approved workshop. - 3.
 The applicant is an ESRA member who holds valid membership at the time of registration. - 4.
 The applicant must have a good command of English. - 5.
-For exams held in Europe: Once accepted, the applicant must both purchase registration to the ESRA annual congress and pay for the examination in order to finalise his / her application (Congress registration is not mandatory for re-takers.). - For exams held outside Europe: Once accepted, the applicant must both purchase registration to the corresponding congress and pay for the examination in order to finalise his / her application.
-The congress registration policy, also for re-takers, depends on the policies of the congress in question. - The following are considered ESRA workshops: ESRA Congress WS, ESRA Cadaver WS in Innsbruck, Paris, Madrid or Eastern Europe WS; ESRA Winter Week; ESRA Trainees WS. - Workshops must have CME / CPD accreditation approved by the official national anaesthetic colleges / faculty or educational body, where appropriate.
-The number of CME / CPD points must be visible on the certificate. - In order for a pain workshop or pain cadaver course to be recognised for the EDRA diploma criteria, it will be the duty of the candidate to provide the course program and curriculum information to the EDRA office.
+For exams held in Europe: Once accepted, the applicant should both purchase registration to the ESRA annual congress and pay for the examination in order to finalise his / her application (Congress registration is not mandatory for re-takers.).
+In case a candidate is unable to attend the congress when taking the Part I, he can also attend it the same year as he will take the Part II.
+It is however highly recommended to attend the congress when writing the first part of the examination.

+For exams held outside the ESRA annual congress: Once accepted, the applicant must both purchase registration to the corresponding congress and pay for the examination in order to finalise his / her application.
+The congress registration policy, also for re-takers, depends on the policies of the congress in question.

+The following are considered ESRA workshops: ESRA Congress WS, ESRA Cadaver WS in Innsbruck, Paris, Madrid or Eastern Europe WS; ESRA Winter Week; ESRA Trainees WS.

+Workshops must have CME / CPD accreditation approved by the official national anaesthetic colleges / faculty or educational body, where appropriate.
+The number of CME / CPD points must be visible on the certificate.

+In order for a pain workshop or pain cadaver course to be recognised for the EDRA diploma criteria, it will be the duty of the candidate to provide the course program and curriculum information to the EDRA office.
 It is the candidate's responsibility to obtain this information from the course organisers.
 The techniques and blocks that were taught, the amount of time at the workshop or cadavers (hours) will be scrutinised.
 Pain workshop and pain courses will only be recognised for EDRA criteria if they also include common regional anaesthesia techniques (peripheral and/or neuraxial).